mashlol/omni/README.md

 # Omni.js
 ![Omni.js](http://i.imgur.com/S1C8rDt.png)

-Omni.js is a framework designed to integrate with Backbone.js in order to make writing real-time web apps extremely simple.
-Simply define models, collections, and events on the server side, and the server will automatically feed the client with all of the information that it has permission to see.
-Then the client can modify any information, and if it has write permission, the server will propagate the data to all other clients who have read permission.
+Omni.js is a framework designed to make building real-time apps with Backbone.js extremely easy.
+Simply define models, collections, and events on the server, and when a client connects it will automatically be def all of the information it has permission to see.
+Using the same Backbone.js interface from the client, you can then update the models and collections directly, and all of the new information will be propagated by the server to any other clients who have permission to see these new changes.
+You can define who has permission to read and write to models, and who has permission to add and remove models from collections.

 # Installation
 ```sh
 npm install omni
 ```

 # Example Apps
-https://github.com/Mashlol/omni-chat-example - see a very simple of example of how to use Omni.js effectively. https://github.com/Mashlol/omni-arena - a much more complex usage of Omni.js, building a realtime HTML5 arena game.
+https://github.com/Mashlol/omni-chat-example - a very simple of example of how to use Omni.js effectively. - Demo: http://chat.kevinbedi.com
+https://github.com/Mashlol/omni-arena - a much more complex usage of Omni.js, building a realtime HTML5 arena game. - Demo: http://arena.kevinbedi.com

 # Usage